kysely-org/kysely/site/docs/recipes/0006-expressions.md

   .execute()
 ```

-The above helper is not very type-safe.
+However, the above helper is not very type-safe.
 The following code would compile, but fail at runtime:

 ```ts
 const bigFatFailure = await db